pupil-labs/pupil-docs/developer-docs/windows.md

 * Edit pupil\pupil_src\shared_modules\calibration_routines\optimization_calibration\setup.py , in the same manner as above.

 ### Install Drivers
 In order to support isochronous USB transfer on Windows, you will need to install drivers for the cameras in your Pupil headset.
-Follow setup steps on [this wiki page](https://github.com/pupil-labs/pupil/wiki/Windows-Driver-Setup).
+Follow setup steps in the Windows Driver Setup section [below](#windows-driver-setup).

 #### Run Pupil!
 > Capture